fredzqm/pygameLearning/Level-2/README.txt

 Challenge
 =================================================================================
 1. Create a red circle around your mouse.
-2. Use B to switch screen color to blue and use R to switch screen color to red
+2. Use B to switch circle color to blue and use R to switch screen color to red
 	Hint: you can set GameLogic.img to a new surface.
 3. Print out some message like "Game ending ..." when you quit the game